hashicorp/terraform/website/docs/modules/create.html.markdown

   including a visual diagram depicting the infrastructure resources the module may create and their relationship.
 The README doesn't need to document inputs or outputs of the module because tooling will automatically generate this.
-If you are linking to file or embedding an image contained in the repository itself, use a commit-specific absolute URL so the link won't point to the wrong version of a resource in the future.
+If you are linking to a file or embedding an image contained in the repository itself, use a commit-specific absolute URL so the link won't point to the wrong version of a resource in the future.